Passion & influence

 I let myself to relax and do nothing and then the best ideas come.

-What are your top 5 best resources that helped you with your career?
+What are your top 5 resources that helped you with your career?

 Friends, publications, hands-on practice, dreams and experiments.